frebib/year-4-notes/dpc/notes/01-gpu.md

   - Use an atomic operation: `atomicAdd(&(array[i]), 1);`
 - TODO: Is this fast?
 How does it work?
 Not mentioned in the slides

+## Occupancy
+- Each SM has a maximum number of blocks and warps that it can run concurrently
+  - Maximum blocks « maximum warps
+- If you have less warps running than the max number of warps, you fail to reach 100% occupancy
+- If you have loads of small blocks, then you might not reach the maximum number of warps, but you will reach the maximum number of blocks

 # GPU Programming Patterns
 - Map
   - One-to-one, each thread responsible for converting one element